wpmetabox/docsv2/docs/extensions/meta-box-conditional-logic.md

 )
 ```

 By default, if you define compound statement, the logic will correct if **ALL** of them are correct.
-In case you want to visible a field if **ONE** of them is correct, simply move all statements to `when` key and put new `relation` key like this example:
+In case you want to visible a field if **ONE** of them is correct, move all statements to `when` key and put new `relation` key like this example:

 ```php
 // Visible when 'brand' is 'Apple' OR 'released_year' is between 2010 and 2015